-When a user logs into SocialAccess, the default session timeout is 10 minutes.
+After a user logs into SocialAccess, by default the session times out after 10 minutes of inactivity.
 You can change this session timeout value through the administration console.

 To change the session timeout for users:

 1 Log in to the administration console: